iterorganization/IMAS-MATLAB/doc/doc_common/identifiers.rst

     5, IC, Sources from heating at the ion cyclotron range of frequencies 6, fusion, "Sources from fusion reactions, e.g. alpha particle heating"

-The list of possible labels for a given identifier structure in the Data Dictionary can be found in the |DD| documentation.

-The use of private indices or names in identifiers structure is discouraged, since this would defeat the purpose of having a standard enumerated list.
-Please create a `JIRA <https://jira.iter.org/>`_ tracker when you want to add a new identifier value.

 Using the identifiers library
 -----------------------------

 |identifiers_link_instructions|

-Below examples illustrates how to use the identifiers in your |lang| programs.
+Below examples illustrates how to use the identifiers in your Matlab programs.

 .. literalinclude:: code_samples/identifier_example1
-    :caption: |lang| example 1: obtain identifier information of coordinate identifier ``phi``
+    :caption: Matlab example 1: obtain identifier information of coordinate identifier ``phi``

 .. literalinclude:: code_samples/identifier_example2
-    :caption: |lang| example 2: Use the identifier library to fill the ``NBI`` label in the ``core_sources`` IDS
+    :caption: Matlab example 2: Use the identifier library to fill the ``NBI`` label in the ``core_sources`` IDS

 .. literalinclude:: code_samples/identifier_example3
-    :caption: |lang| example 3: Use the identifier library to fill the type of coordinate system used in the ``equilibrium`` IDS
+    :caption: Matlab example 3: Use the identifier library to fill the type of coordinate system used in the ``equilibrium`` IDS